GluuFederation/docs-oxd-prod/3.0.1/sources/license/auth/signup/index.md

 ![oxd signup](../../../img/license/signup/signup.png)

-If you are signing up on behalf of a business, please select the `Business` account type and enter the official name and the physical address of your business.
+**Business Accounts**: If you are signing up on behalf of a business, please select the `Business` account type and enter the official name and the physical address of your business.

 ![oxd business](../../../img/license/signup/business.png)

-If you are signing up to use oxd personally, please select the `Individual` account type and enter your physical address.
+**Personal Accounts**: If you are signing up to use oxd personally, please select the `Individual` account type and enter your physical address.

 ![oxd business](../../../img/license/signup/individual.png)

 After filling the form, a message will be sent to your email address for verification of your email.
 Click on the link included in the email to activate your account and take you to your [dashboard](../../dashboard/index.md).

 ![oxd business](../../../img/license/signup/activate.png)